AxisCommunications/arduino-websocket-server/README.md

 	Origin: http://example.com
 	Sec-WebSocket-Version: 13

-The server checks that all of these headers are present, but only cares that the version is 13.
+The server checks that all of these headers are present, but only cares that the version is 13 and origin is not null.

 _Response example:_